Gifted and Talented Education at Good Shepherd

 Extra-curricular programmes

-Good Shepherd School also offers a wide range of activities that cater for the strengths and interests of our students:
+Good Shepherd School has over the years offered a wide range of activities that cater for the strengths and interests of our students such as:

 - Chess Club - A variety of interschool sports